vegidio/docker-parse/README.md

 ### Optional

+If your database requires authentication then you need to set the parameters below when you run the Parse Server, otherwise they can be ignored:

 - `DB_USERNAME`: the username used to login in the database.
 This user must have access to create new schemas.
 - `DB_PASSWORD`: the password used to login in the database.

 ### Mandatory

 - `DB_HOST`: the hostname and port where the database is hosted.
 You **don't** have to include the protocol `mongodb://` or the user credentials here.
+- `SERVER_URL`: the remote URL to access your Parse Server.
+You **must** include the protocol (`http://` or `https://`) here and the port, if needed.
 - `MASTER_KEY`: the key used to grant access to the users that want to access the Parse API.
-- `APP_IDS` one ore more unique IDs, separated by comma `,` to identify your apps.
+- `APP_IDS`: one ore more unique IDs, separated by comma `,` to identify your apps.
 These IDs will also be used to form the URLs of your Parse apps.
 - `DASHBOARD_USERNAME`: the username used to login in the Parse Dashboard.
 - `DASHBOARD_PASSWORD`: the password used to login in the Parse Dashboard.